JTX Slimline Review (2026): The Best Compact Treadmill Under £600?

 Value for money

-At the £499 Summer Sale price the Slimline is excellent value, and even at its £599 RRP it is fairly priced once you factor in the assembly-free delivery, the two-year in-home warranty, and the reliability of buying direct from the manufacturer.
+At £599, or £569.05 with the code, the Slimline is fairly priced once you factor in the assembly-free delivery, the two-year in-home warranty, and the reliability of buying direct from the manufacturer.
 Budget alternatives exist at lower prices but typically arrive unassembled and carry shorter warranties without in-home engineer visits.
-For buyers who value convenience and confidence in their purchase, the pricing reflects what you are getting, and the £100 saving only sharpens that case.
+JTX does discount periodically, so if you are not in a hurry it is worth watching for a seasonal sale on top of the everyday code.
+For buyers who value convenience and confidence in their purchase, though, the pricing reflects what you are getting.

 Where JTX stands in 2026